Metropole, Jakarta: History

-Other than the 21 cineplex, throughout the 1990s to 2000s the tenants of then dilapidated building are modest establishments, including a billiard hall in the large second floor, a barber shop, and several restaurants; a pempek restaurant, a Chinese restaurant, and a Javanese grilled chicken restaurant.
+Other than the 21 cineplex, throughout the 1990s to 2000s the tenants of the then dilapidated building were modest establishments, including a billiard hall in the large second floor, a barber shop, and several restaurants; a pempek restaurant, a Chinese restaurant, and a Javanese grilled chicken restaurant.
 Following the renovation from 2009 to 2015, the building is carefully renovated and being restored to its former glory, and being repurposed as a classy establishment.
-The previous ground floor tenants are being replaced by a bakery and several new shops, while the former billiard hall on the second floor is now occupied by a new tenant; Roemah Kuliner, an upscale restaurant with food hall system, dedicated to serve authentic Indonesian cuisine.
+The previous ground floor tenants are replaced by a bakery and several new shops, while the former billiard hall on the second floor is now occupied by a new tenant; Roemah Kuliner, an upscale restaurant with food hall system, dedicated to serving authentic Indonesian cuisine.

-After the renovation, the 21 Cineplex also owned and operated XXI Garden Cafe located in the building.
-The Garden Cafe however, since 2014 was replaced by a Starbucks coffeehouse chain.
-The secondary building on the east side however, which previously host Hero Supermarket, has been transformed as the showroom for Grohe, a German-based sanitary fittings company.
+After the renovation, the 21 Cineplex also used to own and operate XXI Garden Cafe located in the building.
+However, since 2014, the Garden Cafe was replaced by a Starbucks coffeehouse chain.
+The secondary building on the east side however, which previously hosts Hero Supermarket, has been transformed as the showroom for Grohe, a German-based sanitary fittings company.